nikonthethird/Krystallizer/README.md

     the `rootDirectoryParentPath` setting.
   * **removeTrash:** Indicates whether to remove files matching the trash regex as part of executing this profile.
+  * **removeEmptyFiles:** Indicates whether to remove files that are completely empty as part of executing this profile.

 To run the program, execute: